What price to pay? Auto-tuning a building MPC controller for optimal economic cost: Offline optimization with BOPTEST

-In specific terms, Fig.\ref{fig:mpc_Jan_sec} reveals that the MPC controller's cost savings are derived from its superior prediction capabilities, including its enhanced knowledge of temperature constraints and electricity prices compared to the baseline rule-based controller.
-For the two MPC controllers, Mask MPC achieves even slightly better performance than the delicately designed MIQP MPC with its ability to regulate the heat pump input to a specific range, in contrast to the MIQP MPC's disability to do so.
-Also, the simulation time of Mask MPC is nearly 40\% less than MIQP MPC as expected in the \textit{complexity comparison} part of section.\ref{sec:MPC_design}.
-Moreover, although the indoor temperature trajectories of Mask MPC and MIQP MPC are quite similar, Mask MPC has more accurate temperature constraints after optimization, which again allows it to achieve certain cost savings while maintaining comfort constraints.
-To clearly show the accurate temperature constraints obtained by our proposed optimization framework, we have presented a comparison of the comfort index CDF of the three controllers as shown in Fig.\ref{fig:mpc_cdf}.
-From the CDF of absolute PMV values during the occupied hours in January, it can be observed that while all three controllers satisfy the comfort constraint (80\% of the absolute PMV values during occupied hours are smaller than 0.5), the Mask MPC controller is most effective in achieving this result through the precise tuning of temperature constraints and the mask in MPC.
-It should be noted that it seems straightforward to tune these hyperparameters manually, i.e. simply lowering the temperature and limiting the heat pump input.
-However, it is not possible to do so by trial and error, as the PMV comfort constraint is a black-box one and is difficult to satisfy precisely.
-Overall, with much lower commissioning costs in terms of requirements for solvers and hardware compared with the MIQP MPC, Mask MPC achieves comparable or even superior performance.
+To clearly illustrate how the proposed optimization framework enforces comfort constraints, we have compared the comfort index CDF of the three controllers as shown in Fig.~\ref{fig:mpc_cdf}.
+From the CDF of absolute PMV values during the occupied hours in January, it can be observed that while all three controllers satisfy the comfort constraint (80\% of the absolute PMV values during occupied hours are smaller than 0.5), the Tuned MPC is most effective in achieving this result through the precise tuning of temperature constraints and the mask in the Simplified MPC.
+Together with Fig.~\ref{fig:mpc_month} and Fig.~\ref{fig:mpc_Jan_sec}, it can be concluded that the Tuned MPC applies more accurate temperature constraints after optimization, resulting in further cost savings while maintaining comfort constraints. \rv{Importantly, the proposed framework does not achieve cost reductions by relaxing comfort requirements.
+Instead, comfort is explicitly enforced through the PMV-based constraint, and the optimized controllers operate strictly within this limit.} Overall, with significantly lower commissioning costs in terms of solver and hardware requirements compared to the MIQP MPC, the Tuned MPC achieves comparable or even superior performance.

-It is notable that the modulated heat pump inputs computed by both MPC models exhibit a non-continuous, jagged shape.
-However, this phenomenon can be attributed to the startup cost issue.
-Given the start-up costs associated with the installation of a heat pump, it would be inefficient to utilize a small modulated heat pump input, as the power used for heating represents only a small proportion of the total electricity consumed.